Parking tariffs in Babergh

 Will there be any discounts available for town centre employees and residents?

 We already offer car park season tickets which are available to anyone who regularly uses our car parks.
-Season tickets are currently available for three months or 12 months and offer a considerable discount when compared to paying daily.
+Season tickets are currently available for one month, three months or 12 months and offer a considerable discount when compared to paying daily.
 Season tickets are also convenient as the motorist doesn’t have the inconvenience of having to pay to park each day.
 Season tickets are now fully digital and can be managed online.
+We are launching a new 'Overnight Season Ticket' which will enable residents to park between 8am and 9am, and 5pm and 6pm giving them some added flexibility.
+Find out more

-Who are you currently engaging with about the changes?
+Who did you engage with about the changes?

-In January, Babergh’s Cabinet agreed to carry out an engagement exercise with town and parish councils and other recognised groups to find the best solutions for local communities.
-We have opened a survey aimed specifically at town and parish councillors as representatives of their local communities.
-It can also be completed by clerks and other recognised groups.
-It will build on previous feedback captured from residents and other stakeholders during our Parking Strategy consultation in 2022.
+In January 2023, Babergh’s Cabinet agreed to carry out an engagement exercise with town and parish councils and other recognised groups to find the best solutions for local communities.
+We ran a survey aimed specifically at town and parish councillors as representatives of their local communities.
+This built upon previous feedback captured from residents and other stakeholders during our Parking Strategy consultation in 2022.

-These are the questions people are invited to answer:
+These are the questions people were invited to answer:

 Parking tariffs